What a Difference a Word Makes

 Are you a Texas business, or a lawyer who represents Texas businesses?
 Get ready for federal-style motions to dismiss to become routine in state court litigation.

-As reported here, the Texas House of Representatives recently passed House Bill 3300.
+In 2019 the Texas House of Representatives passed House Bill 3300.
 With the change of a single word, the bill could bring the biggest change to Texas litigation practice since the adoption of the “new” discovery rules in 1999.

-The bill would change Texas Rule of Civil Procedure 91a from “the court shall award costs and reasonable and necessary attorney’s fees to the prevailing party” to “the court may award costs and reasonable and necessary attorney’s fees to the prevailing party.”
+The bill changed Texas Rule of Civil Procedure 91a from “the court shall award costs and reasonable and necessary attorney’s fees to the prevailing party” to “the court may award costs and reasonable and necessary attorney’s fees to the prevailing party.”

 This is important.
 It was already a big deal when the legislature originally mandated motions to dismiss in 2011, leading to the adoption of Rule 91a in 2013.
 For the first time, the Texas Rules authorized motions to dismiss groundless lawsuits.
 This moved Texas procedure closer to the more defendant-friendly practice in federal court.